Bawumia is right, digitization is the future

 Columnist: Kobina Amo-Aidoo

-Employment across the world comes in three faces; the upper, the middle and the lower class.
-Majority of the labour force in Ghana is captured under the “useless” class; for the want of a better word.
+Employment across the world comes in three faces; the upper, the middle, and the lower class.
+The majority of the labor force in Ghana is captured under the “useless” class; for the want of a better word.

-The future presents Full Autonomous vehicles (self driving cars) which would reduce this 1.3 million human error related deaths to nearly 0.
-This simply means; Taxi drivers are going to loose their jobs as carpooling, ride-sharing and ride hailing is fast taking over.
-Trotro and bus drivers would also go out of job as subway systems and automated speed trains and are also fast evolving.
+The future presents Full Autonomous vehicles (self-driving cars) which would reduce these 1.3 million human error-related deaths to nearly 0.
+This simply means; Taxi drivers are going to lose their jobs as carpooling, ride-sharing and ride-hailing are fast taking over.
+Trotro and bus drivers would also go out of their jobs as subway systems and automated speed trains are also fast evolving.

-Macdonalds and KFC has set an alarming pace where food vendors and street hawkers are not necessarily needed when one needs to place an order.
+Mcdonald and KFC have set an alarming pace where food vendors and street hawkers are not necessarily needed when one needs to place an order.
 If this doesn’t scare food vendors and market women, nothing will.

-The controversial “Okada” and “Pragyia” drivers would seemingly also be running at a loss as people’s intention to use safer, mordern, convenient yet cheaper transport modes would take the centre stage.
+The controversial “Okada” and “Pragya” drivers would seemingly also be running at a loss as people’s intention to use safer, modern, convenient yet cheaper transport modes would take the centre stage.

 The list is endless and if this doesn’t alarm you, I don’t know what will.
 Sadly this wouldn’t be the fault of the individual but technology would simply make people “useless”

-The “babadier” (chew-pour-pass-forget) systems in our universities should be addressed with more pragmatic ways of evaluation else garbage-in-garbage -out phenomena would only cripple our growth as a country as majority would be helplessnessly unemployable.
+The “babadier” (chew-pour-pass-forget) systems in our universities should be addressed with more pragmatic ways of evaluation else garbage-in-garbage -out phenomena would only cripple our growth as a country as a majority would be helplessness unemployable.